-In December 2019, a novel strain of coronavirus was reported to have surfaced in Wuhan, China, which has and is continuing to spread throughout China and other parts of the world, including the United States.
-On January 30, 2020, the World Health Organization declared the outbreak of the coronavirus disease (COVID-19) a "Public Health Emergency of International Concern."
-On January 31, 2020, U.S. Health and Human Services Secretary Alex M. Azar II declared a public health emergency for the United States to aid the U.S. healthcare community in responding to COVID-19, and on March 11, 2020 the World Health Organization characterized the outbreak as a "pandemic."
-The COVID-19 outbreak has resulted in a widespread health crisis that could continue to adversely affect the economies and financial markets worldwide, and the business of any potential target business with which we consummate a business combination could be materially and adversely affected.
-Furthermore, we may be unable to complete a business combination if continued concerns relating to COVID-19 (and its variants) continues to restrict travel, limit the ability to have meetings with potential investors or the target company's personnel, vendors and services providers are unavailable to negotiate and consummate a transaction in a timely manner.
-The extent to which COVID-19 (and its variants) impacts our search for a business combination will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 (and its variants) and the actions to contain COVID-19 (and its variants) or treat its impact, among others.
-If the disruptions posed by COVID-19 (and its variants) or other matters of global concern continue for an extensive period of time, our ability to consummate a business combination, or the operations of a target business with which we ultimately consummate a business combination, may be materially adversely affected.
+On March 11, 2020, the World Health Organization characterized the COVID-19 outbreak as a "pandemic."
+The COVID-19 pandemic has resulted, and other infectious diseases could result, in a widespread health crisis that has and will continue to adversely affect economies and financial markets worldwide, and the business of any potential target business with which we consummate an Initial Business Combination, including APRINOIA, may also be materially and adversely affected.
+Furthermore, we may be unable to complete an Initial Business Combination, including the Proposed Business Combination, if continued concerns relating to COVID-19 restrict travel, limit the ability to have meetings with potential investors or the target company's, including APRINOIA's, personnel, vendors and services providers are unavailable to negotiate and consummate a transaction in a timely manner, or if COVID-19 causes a prolonged economic downturn.
+The effects of the COVID-19 pandemic on businesses, and the inability to accurately predict the future impact of the pandemic on businesses, has also made determinations and negotiations of valuation more difficult, which could make it more difficult to consummate an Initial Business Combination transaction, including the Proposed Business Combination.

+The extent to which COVID-19 ultimately impacts our identification another Initial Business Combination if we do not complete the Proposed Business Combination or consummation of the Proposed Business Combination or another Initial Business Combination will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity and spread of COVID-19 and actions to contain the virus or treat its impact, among others.
+While vaccines for COVID-19 are being, and have been, developed, there is no guarantee that any such vaccine will be durable and effective consistent with current expectations and we expect it will take time before the impact of the availability and acceptance of the vaccines is observable on a significant scale.
+If the disruptions posed by COVID-19 or other matters of global concern continue for an extended period of time, our ability to consummate the Proposed Business Combination or another Initial Business Combination, or the operations of a target business, including APRINOIA, with which we ultimately consummate an Initial Business Combination, may be materially adversely affected.

-In addition, our ability to consummate a transaction may be dependent on the ability to raise equity and debt financing which may be impacted by COVID-19 (and its variants) and other events, including as a result of increased market volatility, decreased market liquidity in third-party financing being unavailable on terms acceptable to us or at all.
+In addition, our ability to coordinate as a team or to consummate an Initial Business Combination, including the Proposed Business Combination, may be dependent on the ability to raise equity and debt financing, which may be impacted by COVID-19 and other events.